vincentspereira/Algorithmic-Trading-System/docs/complete_requirements.md

 #### Acceptance Criteria

-1. WHEN external repositories are forked THEN they SHALL be organized into tiered categories based on criticality
+1. WHEN external repositories are forked THEN they SHALL be organized into tiered categories based on criticality (Tier 1: Core like NautilusTrader, LangGraph; Tier 2: Important like PyPortfolioOpt, Riskfolio-Lib; Tier 3: Supporting like Lobe Chat, Whisper; Tier 4: Infrastructure like Apache Kafka, Istio).
-2. WHEN repository forks are created THEN proper branch protection rules and access controls SHALL be established
+2. WHEN repository forks are created THEN proper branch protection rules and access controls SHALL be established, including required reviews, code owners, and restricted push access.
-3. WHEN customizations are made THEN they SHALL be tracked and documented with clear change management
+3. WHEN customizations are made THEN they SHALL be tracked and documented with clear change management, including detailed commit messages, PR descriptions, and a CHANGELOG.md in each fork.
-4. WHEN upstream changes occur THEN impact assessment SHALL be performed automatically
+4. WHEN upstream changes occur THEN impact assessment SHALL be performed automatically, including compatibility checks, security scans, and performance benchmarks.
-5. WHEN integration points are defined THEN they SHALL be documented and validated regularly
+5. WHEN integration points are defined THEN they SHALL be documented and validated regularly, with API contracts and test suites for each dependency.

 ### Requirement 2: Automated Update Monitoring System